 The original hot yoga!
-A static sequence of 26 core postures and 2 breathing exercises, designed to systematically stretch, tone and realign every aspect of your being; bringing body, mind and soul into alignment.
+A static sequence of 26 postures and 2 breathing exercises, designed to systematically stretch, tone and realign every aspect of your being; bringing body, mind and soul into alignment.
 Be prepared to sweat and be challenged!

 90 Minute Duration

 Rooms are heated to 38 degrees celsius with 40% humidity.
 You will sweat!
 The 90 minute class starts with a breathing exercise and 45 minutes of standing postures, followed by a 45 minute floor series ending with a breathing exercise.